Access4all/adg/pages/knowledge/semantics/meaning/README.md

 ---
-layout: layout
 navigation_title: "Meaning"
 position: 1
-lead: "Not surprisingly, HTML (Hyper Text Markup Language) is exactly that: a markup language.
-This means that it is not only plain text, but text marked up with meaning - so called \"semantics\".
-For this, HTML offers a lot of tags, each with an inherent, unique semantic meaning.
-And it is absolutely crucial that those tags are used properly."
 changed: "2018-04-12"
 ---

 # Semantics provide meaning

+**Not surprisingly, HTML (Hyper Text Markup Language) is exactly that: a markup language.
+This means that it is not only plain text, but text marked up with meaning - so called "semantics".
+For this, HTML offers a lot of tags, each with an inherent, unique semantic meaning.
+And it is absolutely crucial that those tags are used properly.**

 ## Tags with no meaning